 The RMSE of AU DEM 2 is notably higher when compared to the PDS DEM than the RMSE of the other three AU DEMs.
 AU DEM 2 also showed the largest decrease in RMSE when steep slopes were excluded.
-Together, these indicate that AU DEM 2 was poorly co-registered with the PDS HiRISE DEM with which it was compared (Fig. 6e).
-In contrast, visual analysis of AU DEM 2 after pc_align indicates it is better co-registered with the HRSC DEM than the PDS DEM (Fig. 6a-b), and a higher RMSE between the PDS and HRSC DEMs supports this conclusion (Table 1).
-This demonstrates the ability of our open-source workflow to create well-registered DEMs even for challenging terrain types; in this instance matching pixels well despite a complex landform assemblage consisting of steep, shadowed, and low-texture terrain.
+Together, these indicate that AU DEM 2 was poorly coregistered with the PDS HiRISE DEM to which it was compared (Figure 6E).
+In contrast, visual analysis of AU DEM 2 after pc_align indicates it is better coregistered with the HRSC DEM than the PDS DEM (Figure 6A-B), and a higher RMSE between the PDS and HRSC DEMs support this conclusion (Table 1).
+This demonstrates the ability of our open-source workflow to create well-registered DEMs even for challenging terrain types, in this instance working well to match pixels despite a complex landform assemblage consisting of steep, shadowed, and low-texture terrain.

 AU DEM 2 was the only DEM produced here for which pc_align reduced the RMSE against reference datasets.
-Each of the other three AU DEMs all registered closely without the pc_align step (Figs. A2 and A3 in the Appendix).
-In fact, in each of these cases, point cloud alignment either shifted the output DEM dramatically or not at all (Fig. A4), with a corresponding change or lack thereof in the RMSE values calculated (Table 1).
-We conclude that operator discretion should be exercised when deciding whether or not to implement the final pc_align step in this workflow.
-In some instances, point cloud alignment can actually degrade the accuracy of
+Each of the other three AU DEMs all appeared well-registered without the pc_align step (Figures A2 and A3).
+In fact, in each of these cases, point cloud alignment either shifted the output DEM dramatically or not at all (Figure A4).
+The RMSE increase or stasis in these cases reflect this point cloud-shift or lack-thereof (Table 1).
+Operator discretion should be exercised when deciding whether or not to implement the final pc_align step in this workflow.
+In some instances, point cloud alignment can actually degrade the accuracy of the AU DEMs produced using our pipeline.
+Comparison of DEMs from multiple sources both visually and qualitatively as done here, as well as comparison to georeferenced images is, therefore, recommended.